marty-wang/NServe/README.md

 # Features

 * Easy and Fast.
 One command and serve away.
-* Allow user-defined transfer rate to mimck the real situations.
+* Allow user-defined transfer rate to mimic the real situations.
 * Delay cross-domain mock web services, including GET and POST.
 * Live reload HTML/CSS/JS files.
-No need to manually refersh browsers.
+No need to manually refresh browsers.
 * More to come...

 # Installation